mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 Every data point is allocated to each of the clusters through reducing the in-cluster sum of squares.
 Once the algorithm has been run and the groups are defined, any new data can be easily assigned to the correct group.

+In K-means, each cluster is described by a single mean, or centroid, so as not to confuse this model with an actual probabilistic model. **There is no underlying probability model in K-means**.
+The goal is to group data into K clusters.

 # When to use?
 This is a versatile algorithm that can be used for any type of grouping.
 Some examples of use cases are:
 1. Image Segmentation